Pennsylvania Money Transmitter Bond: A Comprehensive Guide

 How Much Does the Pennsylvania Money Transmitter Bond Cost?

-The Pennsylvania Money Transmitter Bond can cost anywhere between $15,000 to $75,000 per year.
+The Pennsylvania Money Transmitter Bond can cost anywhere between $15,000 to $75,000 per year or $1,500 to $7,500 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $1 million bond requirement.

 $1 Million Money Transmitter Bond Cost